 Download an App

 There are some great apps available that let you and your nanny stay in touch with the push of a button.
-For example, Karoo from Care.com connects parents, caregivers and relatives by letting you share photos, videos, schedules and status updates all in one place.
+For example, Karoo from Care.com connects parents, child care providers and relatives by letting you share photos, videos, schedules and status updates all in one place.
 Once you download the free app, you and your nanny can each create a profile, connect with each other and then start sharing what your child is doing that day.
 Is a play date at the zoo on the schedule?
 Your nanny can send you a picture of your little one smiling in front of the monkeys, or an update on what time she fell asleep in her stroller.

 Pick up a Phone